jyrgenn/jpylib/README.md

 pgetopt module
 ==============

-This package implements a command-line option parser.
+This module implements a command-line option parser.
 The underlying idea was to have it POSIX conformant, additionally implement long options, while striking the right balance between simplicity and clarity of the user interface, brevity of the code, and the